Anthology Inc.: Products and services

-Blackboard Learn
+Blackboard

 The initial product to be offered by the company was its course management software, first available in 1998.
 The latest version, Blackboard Learn 9.1, was released in April 2010.
 This is a learning management system that provides a learning system for course delivery and management for institutions; a community and portal system for communication; a content management system for centralized control over course content; and a system to record and analyze student assessment results.